Join 127,111 others on my e-mail list for FREE fitness advice:

 not eating enough to lose weight

-I once heard a personal trainer tell a lady:
+I once heard a PT tell a client:

 Am I not eating enough to lose weight?

-“It sounds like you’re not eating enough to lose weight.”
+“Okay bro, maybe you’re not eating enough to lose weight…”

 Fucking kill me now.

-That was 18 years ago, and it’s something which I still think about to this day.
+That was 18 years ago, and I still cringe at the thought of it.

 am i not eating enough to lose weight